rxweb/rxweb.io/docs/rx-web-core/step-by-step-guide/run-the-project.md

 3) Click on Send Button

-This will hit the `PostLogin` method of Authentication controller which will generate a `JWT web token` which will be further used to make requests to the APIs which are created with HTTpStatus Code 200.
+This will hit the `PostLogin` method of Authentication controller which will generate a `JWT web token` which will be further used to make requests to the APIs which are created with HTTPStatus Code 200.

 ![Login Result](Images/login-result.PNG)